-The mountains stretched to the big blue sky.
+The mountains stretched to a big blue sky.

 "I'd loved to, but my draft number is 193, so I'm staying in school."

-"I went.
+"I was in Vietnam.
 1967 to 1969."
 He had the number of days memorized.
-"Hard times and I thought anyone that didn't go was a commie.
+"Hard times and I thought anyone who didn't go was a commie.
 The Tet Offensive changed my mind."